Robertson County, TN

 Web Stings

 The Springfield Police Department began conducting street-level reverse stings in 1990.
 In late 2007, officers collaborated with members of the Gallatin Police Department (in adjacent Sumner County) and agents from Immigration and Customs Enforcement (ICE) to conduct a reverse sting.
 Directed by complaints from local residents of suspected prostitution activity, police placed an undercover female officer on 18th Avenue.
-As johns approached and attempted to solicit sex from her, they were apprehended by police.
+As men approached and attempted to solicit sex from her, they were apprehended by police.
 A total of seven sex buyers were arrested, including two juveniles.
-The five adult johns had their names and photos published in local media outlets.
-Millersville is a city that occupies parts of both Robertson and Sumner counties, about 10 miles north of Nashville, and has also addressed commercial sex demand.
-For example, in October 2017, a former Vice Chair of the Millersville Planning Commission was arrested and charged with six counts of “patronizing prostitution” or soliciting a prostitute.
-In November 2018, Millersville police conducted a reverse sting where 11 men responded to a “decoy” online ad, and were cited for solicitation of prostitution when they attempted to buy sex from female undercover officers.
+The five adult sex buyers had their names and photos published in local media outlets.

 Key Partners